smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 You can check the workspace DB [Schema](https://www.postgresql.org/docs/current/ddl-schemas.html) and table configuration information.
 Each workspace basically provides `public` and `qm` schemas, and all queries that do not specify schema refer to `public` tables.
 Among the queries executed in the query editor, all queries whose results are in the form of a table are stored in the `qm` schema as an arbitrary table name.
 Using this, previous table execution results can be reused at any time.

+!!! warning
+    Query result temporary tables in schema `qm` are only kept for a maximum of 7 days.

 #### **Table Information**

 The Database Explorer provides information about tables within a schema.
 When you click on a table name, you can access the following information: